wallish77/wlsh_nodes/README.md

 ### Save Positive Prompt File
 Saves just the connected text info (expected to be the positive prompt) to help with training.
 Make sure to do matching filenames!

+### Build Filename String
+Takes inputs similar to the Image Save node, used to build a filename which can be passed to multiple other nodes

 ## Disabled or Non-Functional Nodes

 ### Alternating KSampler